 The provision of care is then managed through the care plan, with all activities will also being linked to the EpisodeOfCare

-The patient is admitted to hospital for some procedures, EpisodeOfCare is marked as onhold Some of the services on the CarePlan (or scheduled appointments) would be reviewed to determine if they can be performed without the patient (e.g. Home Maintenance), or if they should be suspended while the patient is onhold.
+The patient is admitted to hospital for some procedures, EpisodeOfCare is marked as on hold Some of the services on the CarePlan (or scheduled appointments) would be reviewed to determine if they can be performed without the patient (e.g. Home Maintenance), or if they should be suspended while the patient is on hold.

 The patient returns from the hospital and the EpisodeOfCare is marked as active again (and services reviewed again)